 5: You’re obsessed with material objects that mean nothing to you

 We’re made to believe that we need to buy certain new goods and products because they’re the in-thing.
 We buy the latest fashion items, the latest fragrances, cars, big screen TVs.
 And the main reason we buy them is because we’ve been told to buy them.
 And when we can’t afford them we’re set on a loan for life.

 6: You watch celebrities on TV and act as though you know them personally

 You go out.
 You meet real people.
 And then you speak to those real people about fake people you saw on TV.
 Even worse, you model yourself on those same fake people.
 You wear your hair a certain way, you talk a certain way, you buy certain clothes, because certain fake people in the land of TV have told you that that’s what you should wear.
 You then compare yourself to those fake people on TV and feel inferior because you’re not as rich, good looking, or successful.
 And it never crosses your mind that you earned the success you have where 90% of celebrities either inherited it or got it immorally.

 This is why you should seriously consider the benefits of giving up TV.

 7: You’re cool with the fact that everything you do is being monitored

 You’re being watched right now.
 Your online activity is closely monitored.
 The government knows precisely what you’re doing.
 They’re listening to your conversations.
 They’re making sure that you’re a well behaved slave to society.
-And if you think for one seconds that there is nothing that you do that would offend the powers that be, you’re openly admitting that you’re living your life in order to appease those powers.
-In that case, you’re already a self made slave to society.
+And if you think for one second that there is nothing that you do that would offend the powers that be, you’re openly admitting that you’re living your life in order to appease those powers.
+In that case, you’re already a self made slave.

 8: You consciously ingest poisonous toxins